How to Get Ready for Back to School

 This year, my 2.5 year old daughter is also starting preschool (eep!!!).
 She’ll be going to school 3 days a week for 3 hours and it’s most definitely going to be an adjustment.
 Luckily, my 11 month old still naps 2x a day and, fingers crossed, will keep his 9:30-11:30 nap so that I can have those hours free to work on my blog or do some housework.
 Her going to school also means moving nap time a bit and only having time to run errands on the days she’s not at school.

 With my baby boy turning 1 in September, I also plan to start Tot School with him!
 We use the incredible curriculum from ABC Jesus Loves Me that lays out a flexible learning schedule that is age appropriate.
-I’ll be remaking out routines to make sure that me and him get some 1:1 time to do his ‘school activities’ too.
+I’ll be remaking out routines to make sure that me and him get some 1:1 time to do his ‘school activities’ too

-Tips to Help Your Kids Sleep Better
+Tips to Helping Your Kids Sleep Better

-The #1 routine and adjustment that most of us will have to make with our kids is bedtime.
+The #1 back to school routine and adjustment that most of us will have to make with our kids is bedtime.
 Even for my littles, we’re more flexible on bedtime (maybe an hour later if we have an event) because of all of the fun things going on.
 My stepson is allowed to set his bedtime in the summer and the weekends and typically is in bed by 10:30.
 (We allowed him to do this because it gave him some responsibility and freedom but we all knew he couldn’t hang that late so it worked out for us!)

 Tip #1 Slowly Adjust Bedtime and Wake Up Times

 I would start transitioning your kids 2-3 weeks before school goes back in session.
-You’ll want to start with pushing their bedtimes up a bit.
+You’ll want to start with pushing their bedtime up a bit.
 If you start early enough, you don’t need to do anything drastic.
 Figure out what time they are going to bed now and what time you want to them to go to bed (in our case it’s going from 10:30 in the summer to 9:30 during the school year) and maybe push bedtime up 5 minutes.

 Do that for two nights and then push it up 5 minutes more (so 10 minutes altogether).
 If you are doing a slow transition like this your kids might not even notice, and if they do they probably won’t freak out because ‘it’s only 5 minutes earlier than yesterday!” and you can slowly start to get them ready for their school bedtime.

 You can do the exact same system with wake up time.
 If you’re like us that you most likely don’t wake them up at a certain time (though some mornings he does a camp and has to be up by 8.
-In this house we are all early birds, so it is rare anyone is still sleeping by 8 am).
+In this house, we are all early birds, so it is rare anyone is still sleeping by 8 am)

 Start by waking them up 5 minutes earlier, wait 2 days and then 5 minutes earlier than that.
 If you give yourself 2-3 weeks before school starts, the transition can be painless!